darothen/py-mie/README.md

 Authors
 -------

-This library was developed by [Daniel Rothenberg (Massachusetts Institute of Technology](http://www.github.com/darothen).
+This library was packaged by [Daniel Rothenberg (Massachusetts Institute of Technology](http://www.github.com/darothen).
 The Mie code and specialized interfaces have been provided by:

 - Rahul Zaveri (Pacific Northwest National Labs)
 - Alexander Avramov (Massachusetts Institute of Technology)